Nandan26/Operating-System-VirtualLab/README.md

 7. Binary Semaphore
 8. Counting Semaphore

+### Page Replacement Algorithm :

+You can visualize and compare various Page Replacement Algorithm with optimal

+1.First In First Out
+2.Last In First Out
+3.Least Recently Used
+4. belady's anomaly
+5.Comparision

 ### Scheduling Algorithm :

 You can visualize and play with the all 9 sheduling algorithm on this website.